katholiek-onderwijs-vlaanderen/sri4node/README.md

 Specify the foreign key column (in the table of those referencing resource) via `foreignkey`.
 Specify the desired key (should be `$$somekey`, as it is not actually a part of the resource, but provided for convenience) to add to the currently retrieved resource(s) via `targetkey`.

+#### convertListResourceURLToSQL(req, mapping, count, database, query)
+Receives a query object and constructs the SQL for a list query.

+Arguments:

+- `req` is the request object.
+- `mapping` is the mapping in the configuration of sri4node.
+- `count` a boolean to indicate if the query wanted is a count query or not.
+- `database` a database obejct, allowing you to perform queries.
+- `query` a query obtain via `prepareSQL`

+This returns a promise that it's fulfilled when the `query` object contains the constructed SQL.

 #### basicAuthentication(authenticator)
 Used for protecting a resource with BASIC authentication.
 It accepts a single parameter, that is in turn a function that is responsible for checking username/password.